nirs/sanlock/README.rst

        --probe, -p
                 Print path of functional watchdog device.
-Exit code  0  indi‐ cates a functional  device  was  found.
-Exit code 1 indicates a functional device was not found.
+Exit code  0  indi‐ cates a
+                functional  device  was  found.
+Exit code 1 indicates a func‐ tional device
+                was not found.

        -D
                 Enable debugging to stderr and don't fork.

        -H 0|1
-                Enable (1) or disable (0) high priority features such as real‐ time scheduling priority and mlockall.
+                Enable (1) or disable (0) high priority features such as real‐ time
+                scheduling priority and mlockall.

        -G name
                 Group ownership for the socket.